 There are several different types of nasal obstruction.
 These include:

 - Deviated nasal septum.
 The nasal septum is the wall-like structure that divides the left and right nostrils.
-A deviated septum refers to one that is crooked.
+A deviated septum refers to a septum that is crooked.
 This is hardly rare; it is estimated that 80 percent of people have septal deviations to some degree.
 Symptoms include difficulty breathing through the nose (especially one nostril) and a runny nose.

 - Inferior turbinate hypertrophy.
 The nasal cavity contains bony structures called turbinates.
 These are susceptible to irritation from allergies and dust, which cause swelling and breathing difficulties.